vivaxgen/ngs-pipeline/docs/source/index.rst

 resides in ``~/.cache`` and additional environment line in ``~/.conda/environment.txt`` (if the file already exists), both can be removed manually.
-Once installed, the pipeline can be used by any users who have read privilege to the installation directory.
+Once installed, the pipeline can be used by any users who have read access to the installation directory.
 To uninstall the pipeline, simply remove the whole installation directory.